picosh/official-blog/_readme.md

 they require a team to maintain them.
 We want to resist the urge to continuously grow our projects.
 Relatively small, self-contained projects are what get us excited about engineering.

+## goals

+- Promote human communication and collaboration
+- Build a space for the smaller web
+- Use modern tools with care
+- Projects should to do one thing, well
+- Foster a community of hackers who enjoy minimalism
+- A single person can fully understand a project